AnnieQian1212/AnnieQian1212.github.io/_pages/about.md

   #   <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am an undergrade student at Shanghai Jiao Tong University, major in Information Engineering.
+I am an undergraduate at Shanghai Jiao Tong University, major in Information Engineering.
 I am interested in computer vision and robotics.
+During my leisure time, I engage in physical activities, practice guitar, explore anime series, and immerse myself in video games.